What is a registry? A bridge between the donor and the recipient

 The collection

-Specially trained healthcare professionals evaluate the donor and collection process in dedicated collection centres.
-A medical director reviews all records for the donor and makes the final eligibility determination.
+Specially trained healthcare professionals oversee the collection process in dedicated centers.
+A medical director reviews all donor records and makes the final eligibility determination.

 The transport